MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/on-prem-upgrade-2012.md

 1. Paste the file wherever you want and unzip it.
 For example: c:\\D365FFOUpgrade\\

-1. Open a Command Prompt as Administrator and change the directory to the unzipped folder in the previous step.
+1. Open a command prompt as administrator and change the directory to the unzipped folder in the previous step.

-1. Using the Command Prompt from the previous step, execute the following commands:
+1. Using the command prompt from the previous step, execute the following commands:

     a.  `AxUpdateInstaller.exe generate -runbookid=upgrade -runbookfile=upgrade.xml -topologyfile=defaulttopologydata.xml -servicemodelfile=defaultservicemodeldata.xml`